 One April in Boston eBook

-Purchase the Print Version at These Locations
+Purchase the Print Version of the Second Edition

 Get the Audio Book on a Walking Boston Private Tour

 The 3 1/2-hour audio book of the newly revised second edition of One April in Boston is free to participants taking a Walking Boston private guided walking tour with author Ben Edwards.
 Tour participants receive access to the audio book on CD and MP3 audio.
 To learn more about Ben’s private tours for families, and his private tours/field trips for school groups and homeschoolers click on the links below.

 The One April in Boston audio book is read by Phil Rosenthal.
 Mr. Rosenthal is a nationally renowned singer, songwriter, recording artist, and record producer.
 He has performed at the Grand Ole Opry and the White House and, as the lead singer and guitarist in the bluegrass band The Seldom Scene, received a Grammy nomination for his work on Scene 20.
 Mr. Rosenthal’s audio recordings for children, under the label American Melody, have garnered wide acclaim including awards from the Parents’ Choice Foundation, American Library Association and other organizations.